-In the latest figures, world military expenditure reached an all-time high of $1.75 trillion.
-The UK ranked fourth, spending £39 billion.
+In the latest figures, world military expenditure was a massive $1.75 trillion.
+The UK ranked sixth, and plans to spend £38 billion in 2014/15.
 The government protects the military budget, while subjecting vital public services to drastic spending cuts.

 For too long we have lived with the myth that high military spending maintains peace, creates jobs and combats terrorism.
 This myth is promoted by governments and by multinational arms companies who benefit from the global arms trade politically and economically.
 It prevents the money being spent on tackling real challenges such as relieving poverty, improving health, and protecting the environment.